 I don’t even go to craigslist anymore.
 I just snap some pictures and post them on the Facebook market.
 If you want to increase the speed that they sell, find some local yard sell pages and share them on those as well.

 Ebay offers more protection, but then you’ve got to ship and all that mess.
 But once you get out of just your local area, it opens up to a much larger pool of buyers.
 So you have a better chance of selling.

 And there are plenty of other more specialized markets, depending on what you’re selling.

 This is a decent way to make a few quick bucks online.

-Websites like Whatuserdo will help you find sites to test and pay you some money for your troubles.
+Websites like UserTesting will connect you with brands that will pay you to test their site and pay you some money for your troubles.